My Journey – a diary

 "My daughter will be so impressed," I quipped.

-Moving forward, my CT scans from today will be used to map out the radiation areas on my hand.
+Moving forward, my CT simulation from today will be used to map out the radiation areas on my hand.
 My first round of treatments has been scheduled for December 9-13.

 Dr. Chul Ha, accompanied by Dr. John Yassa, came into the room briefly with his laptop computer.
 He conferred with Jeff and Jasmine, the other radiation therapist, as they worked to arrange my hand just right.
 At one point, they marked my left hand with a purple marker.
 On the table, I stared sideways at a beautiful framed digital photograph of the sea while the radiation team exchanged numbers back and forth.
 Overhead piped-in singers crooned lyrics from the '80s.